In this episode of The Swim Brief Podcast Coach Nico checks in with Chris DeSantis from a brand new geographic location.

 Do you want to share something related to this episode?
 We would love to hear it!
 Please leave a comment below or send us a message with your feedback.

-You can subscribe to the Podcast on iTunes to listen “on the go” or use the SoundCloud player below to play the episode on PSW.
-You can read the original release post on Chris DeSantis Coaching at http://chrisdcoach.com/podcasts/2019/5/3/checking-in-with-nicolas-messer
+You can subscribe to the Podcast on iTunes and listen “on the go” or play the full episode on our platform below.

 About Chris DeSantis Coaching